 Finding a breed rescue near you

 If you contact the relevant breed club, they will be able to put you in touch with your nearest rescue.
 The Kennel Club (KC) also publishes a directory of breed rescues; your vet or local dog warden may have a copy you could check through or you can contact the KC direct for more information on tel.
 0870 606 6705.
-Check our directory in the dog rescue centre section of the website, which contains listings for breed-specific rescues as well as nationwide all-breed animal shelters.

 Probably the most numerous of all breeds in need of rehoming is the Greyhound.
 Although there are no accurate figures, it is estimated that of the 10,000 retired from racing annually, just over 3,500 are rehomed.
 The fate of the remaining Greyhounds is unknown although it is believed that many are destroyed.
 There has been much in the press about the plight of racing Greyhounds and if you are considering adopting a rescue, you could do worse than to offer one of these highly affectionate dogs a home.
 They do not need vast amounts of exercise or food and even though they may have spent all their lives in kennels, it generally takes them very little time to adjust to the pleasures and comforts of indoor life.